TormentedGothicPrincess/DungeonExplorer/README.md

 </div>

-## 🎨 Release of the CellShader ReImagines of the Class icons for public use as well.
+## 🎨 The CellShader ReImagines
+* Reimagine releases of the Class icons, in hi-res cellshader artistic design
+* under the same license, for public domain use!

 <div align="center"><b>